madanyc/workfront-learn.en/help/custom-data/data-expression-structure.md

 ---
 title: Data expression structure
-description:  Learn the standard elements used when building expressions in Adobe Workfront.
+description:  Learn the standard elements used when building expressions in Adobe [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing